-Greets friends or family: Does Baby wave hello to the people she knows?
-Does she smile, or call their names, or even say “hello”?
-Greeting the people in her life is one of those gestures that may just come naturally, but it’s also one of the first ways of showing her off the good manners that Baby may be developing.
-It’s also a sign of her attachment to the people in her life and her growing social skills.
+Greets friends or family: Does Baby wave hello to the people they know?
+Does they smile, or call their names, or even say “hello”?
+Greeting the people in their life is one of those gestures that may just come naturally, but it’s also one of the first ways of showing their off the good manners that Baby may be developing.
+It’s also a sign of their attachment to the people in their life and their growing social skills.

 - Rebecca Parlakian and Claire Lerner.
 “From Baby to Big Kid: Month 28.”
 Zero to Three.
 Zero to Three, May 15 2016.
 Retrieved September 6 2017. https://www.zerotothree.org/resources/1259-from-baby-to-big-kid-month-28.